-- Replace all your tungsten bulbs with compact-florescent lamps (CFL’s).
+- Replace all your tungsten bulbs with compact-florescent lamps (CFL’s) or better, use LED lights.
 They’re a smart investment because they last at least 6 times longer; and they give as much light but uses less energy.

 - Use light-colored lampshades because they are brighter.

 - Install lighting fixtures that can store solar power.